 2. Law Firm Recruiting Will Be More Successful

-Recruiting is the lifeblood of law firms and one of the ways firms can be successful recruiters is to offer a professional development program.
+Recruiting is the lifeblood of law firms and one of the ways firms can be successful recruiters is to offer a professional development program, similar to what the Dominican University of California offers.
 Today’s law school graduates know they are not prepared for the practice of law.
 And most law firm partners are savvy enough to realize that continued professional development will help them enjoy a long and prosperous career.
 Law firms with an outstanding professional development component have an edge over their competition.

 3. Mentoring Fosters Emotional Intelligence